-- (a) on the Senate Finance Committee;
+- a.
+On the Senate Finance Committee;

-- (b) representing the Northern Virginia counties;
+- b.
+Representing the Northern Virginia counties;

-- (C) on the Disabilities Commission; and
+- c.
+On the Disabilities Commission; and

-- (d) (d) in the governor's office.
+- d.
+In the governor's office.

 We are hopeful SPARC's \$250,000, that State Senator Janet Howell, Chair of the Senate Finance and Appropriations Committee, was instrumental in including in the Senate budget, will survive conference.
 Whether SPARC is ultimately a line item in the Commonwealth's 2023-2024 final budget, we will return to Richmond during every budget cycle to increase awareness of SPARC and make allies to advance the needs of SPARC and our community.